-Textbook Examinations.
-BJU Press offers a 60-day no-obligation textbook examination program for conventional schools.
+Textbook Examinations are available on a 60-day, no-obligation textbook examination program for conventional schools.

-Customer Support.
-By calling 1-800-854-5731 or e-mailing to bjup@bju.edu, customers can ask questions and offer comments on BJU Press materials.
+Customer Support is readily accessible by calling 800.845.5731 or e-mailing bjup@bju. edu.
+Customers may ask questions and offer comments on BJU Press materials and services.